Costa Rica Wildlife Tour

 Itinerary

-This morning, we'll drive south out of San Jose for around three hours, down to the wild cloud forest of Savegre, famously one of the best places in Costa Rica for sightings of the elusive Resplendent Quetzal.
+This morning, we'll head to the Doka Estate, renowned across Costa Rica for its premium coffee production.
+This estate is a cornerstone of Costa Rica's rich coffee heritage, where you'll gain insights into the entire process, from cultivation to roasting, and learn why Costa Rican coffee is celebrated worldwide for its quality and flavour.
+You'll also discover how coffee has shaped the country's culture and economy over generations.
+After our visit to Doka Estate, we'll drive south out of San Jose for around four hours, down to the wild cloud forest of Savegre, famously one of the best places in Costa Rica for sightings of the elusive Resplendent Quetzal.
 The peaceful region gives us the perfect introduction to Costa Rica's nature.
 Hikers will enjoy the forest trails and the journey through the alpine-like hills, while nature lovers visit for its biodiversity - the area around San Gerardo de Dota contains around 200 species of bird and countless plant types including various orchid species.
 This afternoon, we'll explore the trails around our lodge, perhaps crossing the path of the river, as we delve into the surrounding cloud forest.
-It's worth noting that our lodge for the next two nights is at high altitude and can get chilly. we'd recommend packing a couple of warm layers.
+It's worth noting that our lodge for the next two nights is at high altitude and can get chilly.
+We'd recommend packing a couple of warm layers.

 We'll have an early start today, as we set out to explore the trails surrounding our lodge in the search for the quetzal.
 The males of the species are vivid, with a red breast, green crest and the iconic long green tail that dangles from the branches.
 Despite the bright colours, they're effective at camouflage and are surprisingly difficult to pick out among the green trees.
 Binoculars are a useful addition to your kit here, as our tour leader will be diligently attempting to find us one of these famous birds.
 After returning to the lodge for breakfast, we'll have the rest of the day free.
 There are enough walks and trails around the lodge to easily spend a day here.
 The forest is rich in flora and fauna, and the mountainous cloud forest landscapes are the perfect canvas for keen photographers.